 As many experienced mommies and daddies now know, that first night home with a new baby — especially your first baby — can be a little bit of a doozy.
 I know it was for us.
 In the hospital, you have help.
 Once you get home, you are all on your own, and you alone are responsible for keeping this helpless, screaming creature alive.
 It’s terrifying.
 I really think they should tell you that.
 They should prepare you for what’s about to happen.
-I can remember sobbing all night that first night home with Savannah (our oldest), because she would not stop crying, and nothing we tried seemed to work.
-We called the pediatrician’s after hours hotline so many times, that they literally told us to stop calling — “some newborns just cry” they said — and moved our new baby appointment to the next morning, bright and early.
-We stumbled in, half put-together — it really is a miracle we remembered our shoes.
+I can remember sobbing all night that first night home with Savannah (our oldest) because she would not stop crying, and nothing we tried seemed to work.
+We called the pediatrician’s after-hours hotline so many times, that they told us to stop calling — “some newborns just cry” they said — and moved our new baby appointment to the next morning, bright and early.
+We stumbled in, half put-together — it is a miracle we remembered our shoes.

 Thankfully, with baby number two we knew what to expect.
 It went a whole lot more smoothly the second time around. 😉 By the time we made it home with Brooklyn, we were practically parenting experts.
 Okay not really, but at least we had a bit of a clue.
 That’s a step in the right direction, am I right?

-I realize not all newborns are the same, but thank you sweet, merciful Jesus the few parenting tricks I’ve acquired over the past four years seemed to work.
-Brooklyn is an easy baby; she was sleeping almost though the night (10 p.m. to 7 a.m.) from one month.
+I realize not all newborns are the same but thank you sweet, merciful Jesus the few parenting tricks I’ve acquired over the past four years seemed to work.
+Brooklyn is an easy baby; she was sleeping almost through the night (10 p.m. to 7 a.m.) from one month.
 (Seriously guys, please don’t hate me!)
 And I swear we didn’t give her Benadryl.
 We just lucked out, big time.
 And for this, I am thankful.
 Because I don’t know how we would be surviving right now.